EJT21/Artificial-Intelligence/README.md

-# This Repository holds my decison tree project for my Aritifical Intellgence class
+### This Repositiory holds code from my Ariticifal Intelligence class.